In 2024, The Seafarers’ Charity awarded £2.6m through 64 grants to 48 organisations supporting seafarers in need and their families.

 Our grant funding supports frontline organisations and projects that provide essential help for seafarers and their families in crisis.
 Each grant application is assessed against our core goals to ensure the support provided to ensure that your donations go to where the need is greatest.

-See the below list to find grants awarded from 2021-2023 to-date.
+See the below list to find grants awarded in the last three years.

 Does your organisation or project work to provide support for seafarers in need and their families?
 See if you’re eligible for a grant to help you.